statsmaths/fsa_color_analysis/README.md

-# fsa_color_analysis
+# Enriching Historic Photography with Structured Data using Image Region Segmentation

-Data and code to study the FSA-OWI color photos using image segmentation
+Data, code, and paper for our study of the FSA-OWI color photos using image segmentation.